attila-fazekas/kolibrium/api/README.md

 - `scanPackages` — packages to scan for request classes
 - `grouping` — how client classes are organized
 - `generateTestHarness` — whether to generate test harness functions
-- `generateKDoc` — whether to generate KDoc comments on generated code
+- `displayName` — human-readable API name used in generated KDoc and class names

 When `@GenerateApi` is used without explicit arguments, all codegen properties use their defaults.